Death of the Inhumans: Plot

-The Inhuman Royal Family are finally taking the battle to the Kree and arrive just in time to save Black Bolt from Vox.
-Thanks to the interference of Beta Ray Bill, the Inhuman Royal Family are able to overpower and kill Vox, but not before he's apparently able to kill Crystal.
-They soon realize to their surprise that Vox was actually Maximus in disguise concluding that the Super-Inhuman isn’t a person.
-Instead, it is a programmed and it is also revealed that the voice power everyone assumes is vaporizing his targets was actually just teleporting them instead as it was seen after Crystal’s apparent death, she has been transported to an unknown place where Kree scientists are experimenting on the Inhuman victims who were supposedly killed.
-While Lockjaw isn’t seen, Triton appears to be in some kind of stasis tank alongside Naja, Sterilon, and other unnamed Inhumans.
-Crystal is now doomed to be the next Vox.
+The Inhuman Royal Family arrive in time to save Black Bolt from Vox.
+Thanks to the interference of Beta Ray Bill, the Inhuman Royal Family are able to overpower and kill Vox, but he apparently kills Crystal.
+They soon realize to their surprise that Vox was actually Maximus in disguise and conclude that the Super-Inhuman is not a person.
+Instead, it is a program implanted into an Inhuman.
+It is also revealed that the voice power everyone assumes is vaporizing his targets was actually just teleporting them away.
+Triton is seen in stasis alongside Naja, Sterilon, and other unnamed Inhumans.